Timin8er/CosmicKSP/OpenC3_Plugins/openc3-cosmos-cosmicksp/README.md

-# COSMOS Configuration
+# OpenC3 Configuration

-See the [COSMOS](cosmosc2.com) documentation for all things COSMOS.
+See the [OpenC3](https://openc3.com) documentation for all things OpenC3.

 ## Building the plugin

-1. <Path to COSMOS installation>\cosmos-control.bat cosmos rake VERSION=X.Y.Z
+1. <Path to OpenC3 installation>\openc3.bat openc3 rake VERSION=X.Y.Z
    - VERSION is required
    - gem file will be built locally